mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/frequently-asked-questions.md

 **Where can I find my to-do items on Accrualify?**

-* Once you log into your account, you will be brought to your Dashboard.
+* Once you log into your account, you will be brought to your dashboard.
 From there, you will be able to see your to-do items.

 **What are our standard payment terms?**